rpm369/NikeApp/README.md

-# Myapp - A Flutter E-commerce Application
+# NikeApp - A Flutter E-commerce Application

 ## Description
 Myapp is a modern Flutter e-commerce application designed to showcase products, manage a shopping cart, and provide a seamless user experience.
 It leverages local data storage using Hive for efficient offline capabilities and a custom Google-style navigation bar for intuitive navigation.